Iris

 CO2Table

 There is a wide variation in potential carbon tax on electrical energy between the States, the highest being Victoria at $7858/TJ compared with $2044/TJ in Tasmania.
-It is interesting to note that one TJ of electrical energy can be up to six times greater in equivalent CO2 emission than one TJ of natural gas.
-The final comparison needs to be made on the basis of the cost of one TJ of energy from the various sources.
 This will vary between States and will vary with the size of your organisation.
 For further assistance with this calculation, email us.